 What is Resilience

-During this time of change and uncertainty, having resilience can help us better cope with everything.
+During this time of change and uncertainty, building resilience through relationships can help us better cope with everything.
 Resilience is the process of adapting well in the face of adversity, trauma, tragedy, or significant stress.
 There are many factors that can determine how resilient someone is.
 One of the most important determinants of resilience is the quality of close, personal relationships that you have in your life.

 Early Attachment Plays a Role